by Andrew Tropin, Ramin Honary

 test runner.
 The returned procedure carries metadata that allows

-the suite-thunk? predicate to identify it (see
+the suite-loader? predicate to identify it (see

 portability notes below).